shahid-paramit/docs-getting-started/source/includes/_quickstart-cli.md

-# Using the Command Line
+# Using the command line

 The Flex.io Command Line Interface (CLI) is a tool used to manage your Flex.io resources and services.
 One just one compact tool, you can integrate Flex.io services into your scripts and command-line environment, enabling powerful integration with other systems and software.